 Svíčková with dumplings.
 A classic Sunday family dinner in the Czech Republic.
 The creamy mushroom sauce, salty beef, sweet jam and chewy dumplings are an amazing combination.
 Plus who else serves a slab of meat with whipped cream on top?

 Roast duck, red cabbage and dumplings.
 The serving of this dish could easily feed two but I will non apologetically say I devoured the entire thing.
 I’d consider this dish a Czech “chicken and dumplings” but way better.
 A real comfort food plate.

 Goat cheese.
 If you’re a fan of goat cheese you must order it in Prague.
 The entire creamy delicious $15.00 block we pay for in the grocery store here is less than $2.00 on the side of a salad in Prague.
 I think I ate 6 blocks of goat cheese.

 Lattes.
 The coffee in Prague isn’t particularly strong but it is delicious.
 Every latte ordered came with the same beautiful fluffy foam top.

 The Trdelnik!
 This is the number one food you should eat while in Prague.
 And it on the daily.
 Trdelnik stores, carts, and food windows are as common as Starbucks here.
-It’s a traditional sweet pastry tunnel baked slow over coal while layers of sugar caramelize the outside.
-You then have the choice of plane or lined with Nutella or filled with ice cream…need I say more.
+It’s a traditional sweet pastry tunnel baked slowly over coal while layers of sugar caramelize the outside.
+You then have the choice of plain or lined with Nutella or filled with ice cream…need I say more.